domibarton/docker-plexpy/README.md

 * `/datadir`: Holds all the PlexPy data files (e.g. config, database)

+You might also want to mount the `Logs` directory of your Plex server into the container, in case you want to have access to the logs.

 ### Configuration file

 By default the PlexPy configuration is located on `/datadir/config.ini`.